If you have a specific question, you can reach us at email@example.com

 Here is a link to TheGrint's Handicap Lookup, here.
 Then they just have to type your Name.

 Yes.
 You can upload that Round to your Account.
 All you have to do is before you start Tracking your Score using the App, select the Option that says “Practice Round” (located on the “Tracking Options”).
 Then just track and upload your Score as if it is a Normal Round.

 That Round won’t count towards your Handicap but it WILL Count towards your Stats.

-You can reach us out at email@example.com and we will get back to you as soon as possible.
+Email us at firstname.lastname@example.org and we will get back to you as soon as possible.